alejandrocosta1988/java-study-topics/README.md

 ### `functionalDemonstrations` package

 In this package, I demonstrate the use of lambda expressions and methods reference.
 There are two classes within this package, `LambdaDemonstration` and `MethodReferenceDemonstration`.

-In the first class, the use of lambda expressions is demonstrated using a comparator of String, and a comparator of Employee.
+In the `LambdaDemonstration` class, the use of lambda expressions is demonstrated using a comparator of String, and a comparator of Employee.
 The comparators were implemented by means of a lambda expression.
-In the second class, I demonstrate the use of method reference using an array of employees and the method `compareTo()`, since the `Employee` class implements the interface `Comparable`.
+In the `MethodReferenceDemonstration` class, I demonstrate the use of method reference using an array of employees and the method `compareTo()`, since the `Employee` class implements the interface `Comparable`.
 In both cases, the arrays were properly sorted by means of Java functional programming.
+A constructor reference is also demonstrated in `MethodReferenceDemonstration`.
+In this demonstration, I used the class `Person`, and mapped the reference to its constructor.
+It automatically selects the appropriate constructor and performs the call.

 ## Some comments on some topics ;)